Egyras/HeishaMon/README.md

 end
 ```

-When defining function, you just name your block and then you can call it from anywhere else:
+When defining functions, you just name your block and then you can call it from anywhere else:
 ```
 on foobar then
   [...]